The Robot Zoo was at the GRPM June 22, 2024 through September 22, 2024

-This exhibit reveals the magic of nature as a master engineer.
+This exhibit revealed the magic of nature as a master engineer.
 Eight robot animals and more than a dozen hands-on activities illustrate fascinating real-life animal characteristics like how chameleons change color, giant squids propel themselves, and flies walk on the ceiling!

 Cutaways expose these mechanical animals’ insides as a host of easily recognizable machine parts and gadgets that demonstrate what makes them work.
 By comparing the anatomy, environments, and size of the actual creatures to the mechanic counterparts, The Robot Zoo provides fantastic new insights into biology and engineering, and hands-on fun for all ages.